 In this fully vegan recipe, we use a green chile salsa instead of red salsa and jackfruit serves as a chicken replacement.

 They are so good and make for really great leftovers!
-And be sure to make it a full meal with Pineapple Mango Habanero Salsa, Vegan Queso Fundido, Fideo, and Vegan Tres Leches Cake!
+Make it a full meal with Pineapple Mango Habanero Salsa, Vegan Queso Fundido, Fideo, and Vegan Tres Leches Cake!

 Ingredient Notes and Substitutions